MakeSchool-18/Tweet-Generator/ReadMe.md

 **Activity:**
 - Review Markov chains, how to generate one and sample sentences from it
+- Arrays and linked lists lecture and discussion
 - Act out how dynamic arrays and linked lists work

 **Tutorial:**